 By Sam Bojarski

-Before founding Unspoken Smiles, Jean Paul Laurent was a troublemaker in school.
+Before founding the Unspoken Smiles Foundation, Jean Paul Laurent was a troublemaker in school.

 Driven by a desire to fit in, the Port-au-Prince native got kicked out of high school in his second year, for bullying.
 Lacking a certificate of good conduct, Laurent may not have received a second chance at an education.
 But his father Jean Felix Laurent, a school principal, eventually helped him get accepted into Centre de Formation Classique, a private school.